 For this latter point, consider investing in unique packaging that can set your company apart with a thoughtful boxing and gifting experience.
 Within that, also include easy avenues to return unwanted products via resealable mailers, extra return labels, and/or instructions on how the gift recipient can reuse the original shipping box for returns.

 There’s no denying that preparing your business for holiday shopping is no small feat.
 This year has seen more and more people ordering online and relying on E-Commerce solutions, and that isn’t going to change relatively soon.
 In fact, the shopping trends that 2020 has given us, will most likely be around for the foreseeable future.
 In a roundabout way, getting yourself organized for the holiday season is a great way to prepare your business for what 2021 will deliver.
 In the meantime, Locad can help you fulfill your customer's needs.

 The team at Locad is here to offer their years of expertise to empower E-Commerce entrepreneurs such as yourself with tools to help you grow and secure your customers' loyalty with faster shipping, reduced logistics costs, and facilitated expansion to new markets.

 Locad offers a powerful solution that enables you to:

 - Sell across multiple channels from one consolidated inventory pool, via our free software, with real-time visibility between your sales channels and supply chain.

-- With Locad's control centre you are always up to date about your inventory and stock movements, and you can easily filter products that need reordering or do not move.
+- With LOCAD's control center you are always up to date about your inventory and stock movements, and you can easily filter products that need reordering or do not move.